Skip to content

 Common system commands:

-system whoami # Local user
+system whoami # Container user

 system ip addr show # Network interfaces